 - other curated and/or raw data (and metadata) that you specify in the DMP.

 Please note that costs related to open access to research data in Horizon 2020 are eligible for reimbursement during the duration of the project under the conditions defined in the H2020 Grant Agreement: they must already be budgeted and accepted in the grant proposal, and note the “during the duration of the project”.
-For budgeting the costs of data management, you can use https://www.uu.nl/en/files/datamanagementcostguidejune2017pdf for inspiration.
+For budgeting the costs of data management, you can open this webpage for support.

 our FAQs on DMP and data